Paththanan/data-camp/README.md

 I learned a lot of stuff related to data science skills.
 This bootcamp

-- Intro to data science
+- Intro to data Science
 - Spreadsheet
 - Database (SQL)
 - R Programming
 - Data TRansformation

+You can find me on Linkedin https://www.linkedin.com/in/paththanan-uengpaththasing/